 The article will show you how to maintain Header Alignment in Excel.
 When you print a copy, it’s necessary to have a header on the page.
 We can add some necessary information in the header like the date and time of printing the copy or the document’s page number.
 Please stay tuned to this article to see how to apply header and also maintain the Header Alignment in an Excel sheet.

-3 Steps to Maintain Excel Header Alignment
+How to Maintain Excel Header Alignment: 3 Steps

 The dataset contains information about some people.
 We will discuss the process of putting a header and maintaining its alignment in the following sections of this article.